se-edu/se-book/cppToJava/collections/arrayListClass/text.md

 <div id="body">

 The `ArrayList` class is a resizable-array implementation of the `List` interface.
 Unlike a normal `array`, an `ArrayList` can grow in size as you add more items to it.
-The example below illustrate some of the useful methods of the `ArrayList` class using an `ArrayList` of `String` objects.
+The example below illustrates some of the useful methods of the `ArrayList` class using an `ArrayList` of `String` objects.

 ```java
 import java.util.ArrayList;